SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 What is SOC 2 Compliance?

-- Security (mandatory for every SOC 2): Protection of information and systems against unauthorized access
+- Security (mandatory for every SOC 2): protection of information and systems against unauthorized access

-- Availability: Systems are available for operation and use as committed
+- Availability: systems are available for operation and use as committed

-- Processing Integrity: System processing is complete, accurate, timely, and authorized
+- Processing Integrity: system processing is complete, accurate, timely, and authorized

-- Confidentiality: Information designated as confidential is protected as committed
+- Confidentiality: information designated as confidential is protected as committed

-- Privacy: Personal information is collected, used, retained, and disclosed in conformity with commitments
+- Privacy: personal information is collected, used, retained, and disclosed in conformity with commitments

 Security is always required.
-The others are optional depending on your services and what your customers need to see.
+The others are optional depending on your services and what customers need to see.

 What is GDPR Compliance?